maheshrajannan/k8s-mastery/README.md

 upgrade python.

 Serve from node platform instead of nginx ?
+NOPE.
+Nginx is best in so many ways.

 Install SSL for microservices